Babka

-A babka, or an Ugat Shmarim (Hebrew: עוגת שמרים) is a sweet braided cake or viennoiserie that originated in the Jewish communities of Poland and Western Ukraine.
-It is popular in Israel where it is known as a yeast cake.
-It is also popular in the Jewish diaspora.
-It is prepared with a yeast-leavened dough that is rolled out and spread with a filling such as chocolate, cinnamon, fruit, or cheese, then rolled up and braided before baking.
+Babka is a sweet braided cake or viennoiserie that originated in the Jewish communities of Poland and Western Ukraine.
+It is prepared with a yeast-leavened dough that is rolled out and spread with a filling, then rolled up and braided before baking.
+Traditionally fillings included jam or nuts, though now include chocolate, cinnamon, fruit, or cheese.
+It can be made with butter, or to remain pareve it can be made with olive oil.

+It is popular in Jewish communities worldwide, where it is also known as yeast cake or Ugat Shmarim (עוגת שמרים).
+It has also gained popularity with non‑Jewish communities.

+The cake is also the forerunner of the French baba au rhum (and Neapolitan babbà) via Polish king Stanisław Leszczyński's exile in Wissembourg, Lorraine, France, in the 18th century.